DFE-Digital/get-into-teaching-app/app/views/content/my-story-into-teaching.md

 layout: "layouts/stories/landing"
 title: My story into teaching
 description: |-
   Real teachers and trainees share their experiences.
-Find out what it’s like to become a teacher, handle a class full of teenagers, change careers and pay for your training.
+Find out how to become a teacher, handle a class full of teenagers, change careers and pay for your training.
 date: "2021-02-02"
 image: "media/images/content/hero-images/0010.jpg"